Part III (Obi-Wan Kenobi): Writing

-Harold wanted to "define Vader's anger and rage", adding "There's an emotionality to the choices he's [Vader] making that are a little further than we're used to seeing with Vader".
+Harold wanted to "define Darth Vader's anger and rage", adding "There's an emotionality to the choices he's [Vader] making that are a little further than we're used to seeing with Vader".
 He wanted to include the scene where Vader harasses the bystanders on Mapuzo as he felt it would be "very gratifying to see Vader finally be unleashed in a sequence like that".
 He also noted that Vader had intentionally harassed the bystanders as Vader knew that the Jedi cannot "stand by and watch innocents be killed", and had performed the act deliberately to lure Kenobi.
 He described the sequence as being "scary", and said that it was written intentionally to elicit fear, as the "horror of the moment has an emotional weight because it's calculated".
-Harold had also felt that Kenobi and Vader having another confrontation prior to their encounter in A New Hope (1977) would not deviate from canon, saying "we’ve informed those scenes [in A New Hope] so that some of the choices that we’ve taken for granted in the [original trilogy] actually make more sense now".
+Harold had also felt that Kenobi and Vader having another confrontation prior to their encounter in A New Hope (1977) would not deviate from canon, saying "we've informed those scenes [in A New Hope] so that some of the choices that we've taken for granted in the [original trilogy] actually make more sense now".
 When writing Kenobi and Vader's lightsaber duel, he wanted to subvert expectations that the confrontation would happen towards the end of the series.
 Instead, he opted to include it in the episode, as he felt it would be "felt like a juicy thing to do at the midpoint of the show, to suddenly throw them together before anybody was expecting it and to actually see what would happen".
 Furthermore, he wanted the fight to "allow the emotionality of Vader to come through in the choices he was making within that confrontation".
-Towards the end of the duel, Vader ignites some fuel with his lightsaber and burns Kenobi, which was a parallel to their previous duel in Revenge of the Sith.
+Towards the end of the duel, Vader ignites some fuel with his lightsaber and burns Kenobi, which was a parallel to their previous duel in Star Wars: Episode III – Revenge of the Sith (2005).
 Harold had opined that Vader's choice had shown "the character beneath and the torture beneath—the pain inflicted and the eye-for-an-eye of it all.
-It’s a chance to hint at something beneath the mask.
+It's a chance to hint at something beneath the mask.
 Vader can't be talking about, you know, his feelings.
-So it has to be in action."
+So it has to be in action".

 Casting

 The episode stars Ewan McGregor as Obi-Wan Kenobi, and features co-stars Vivien Lyra Blair as Princess Leia, Moses Ingram as Reva Sevander / Third Sister, Sung Kang as the Fifth Brother, Rya Kihlstedt as the Fourth Sister, Zach Braff as Freck, Indira Varma as Tala, and Hayden Christensen as Anakin Skywalker / Darth Vader.
-James Earl Jones and the Respeecher program was credited for the voice of Darth Vader.
+James Earl Jones and the Respeecher AI-company was credited for the voice of Darth Vader.
 Dustin Ceithamer portrays the droid NED-B. Also appearing are AJ Troup as Stormtrooper #1, Shane Hartline as Stormtrooper #2, Ardeshir Radpour as the Checkpoint Stormtrooper, Melanie Mosley as Safehouse Stormtrooper #1, and Will Westwater as Safehouse Stormtrooper #2.